64 Top Games for Seniors and the Elderly: Fun for All Abilities

 Word and Number Games

-53. Crossword Puzzles—Solve clues to fill out a grid of squares with interconnected words and phrases.
+1. Crossword Puzzles: Solve clues to fill out a grid of squares with interconnected words and phrases.

-54. Word Search—Discover and circle all of the hidden words in a grid of letters.
+2. Word Search: Discover and circle all the hidden words in a grid of letters.

-56. Kakuro—Fill out each white square of the puzzle with a number from one to nine so that the sums of the entries in each row or column match the clues associated with them.
+4. Kakuro: Fill out each white square of the puzzle with a number from one to nine so that the sums of the entries in each row or column match the associated clues.

-60. Balderdash—Fool the other players by trying to make them believe that your fake answers or definitions represent the truth about things like obscure words, people, and movies.
+8. Balderdash: Fool the other players by making them believe your fake answers or definitions represent the truth about obscure words, people, and movies.